Introduction

 fill = "")

 • The graph assists us in understanding the distribution of public and private schools in few countries based on the datasets.
 Taking a closer look at the above plot, we can infer that most countries have more public schools than private schools.
-Interestingly, Australia had a nearly equal mix of public and private schools in the year 2018.
-This public/private information is missing in Signapore.
+Interestingly, Spain had a nearly equal mix of public and private schools in the year 2018.

 • Similarly, we may derive additional intriguing patterns and analysis by considering the other variables in the school dataset.